fruxefarms/FruxePi/README.md

 sudo usermod -a -G gpio www-data
 ```

-`sudo` access is necessary to access certain functions of the GPIO.
-Grant super user access to the `www-data` user to call the FruxePi CLI Python script.
+Super User access is necessary to access certain functions of the GPIO.
+Grant `sudo` access to the `www-data` user to call the FruxePi CLI Python script.

 ```
 sudo visudo